scrapinghub/spidermon/docs/source/actions.rst

    :scale: 50 %
    :alt: Slack Notification

+`Follow these steps`_ for creating a bot in your workplace.

 The following settings are the minimum needed to make this action works:

 .. _SPIDERMON_SLACK_RECIPIENTS: